CV for Michael C. Hughes

 Professional Service

-• Senior Area Chair
+• Senior Area Chair (co-organizer of entire peer review process)

 • 2024 - CHIL